component-driven/component-driven-development/src/exercises/4-Layout_Primitives/Readme.md

 `Stack` is the last layout primitive we’ll create.
 It’s based on Grid and allows us to create CSS Grid layouts with some additional features for convenience.

-CSS Grid is very powerful but it’s hard to remember all the useful techniques, so it could be a good idea to create specialized props to apply these techniques without remembering implementation details.
+CSS Grid is very powerful, but it’s hard to remember all the useful techniques, so it could be a good idea to create specialized props to apply these techniques without remembering implementation details.

 A good example could be a column layout: